bbvch/CPP_Booklet/ReadMe.md

 As soon as more and more compilers are able to compile the full C++17 feature set they will be added.
 If you find one missing, raise an issue on github for it. https://github.com/bernedom/CPP17_Snippets

+## building and compiling
+'$>cmake .'
+'$make

+Some examples contain code that is intentionally to fail to compile.
+Usually this is done to illustrate some C++ feature.
+To compile the sources to allow for such failure use.
+Note the use of the -i flags else make stops on the first failure
+'$>make clean
+'$>make CXX_FLAGS+=-DEXPECT_FAILED_COMPILATION -i

 ## rebuilding the list of targets
 execute generate_cmakelists.sh in a bash shell to rebuild the list of files to compile

 # Compiling by hand:
 clang: `$>clang++ -std=c++1z file.cc -o file.exe`